Patients may have some questions about their surgery and/or our facilities. Here are the most common and frequently asked questions.

 Jewelry can cause skin irritations when exposed to the electrical equipment in the operating room.

 Discharge instructions are specific to each patient and each case.
 They will be shared with you in the final stage of recovery.

 Why can't I drive myself home after discharge?

-The anesthesia and pain medication you receive will impair your driving ability for about 24 hours.
-We insist that you have someone accompany you to the center, receive post-operative instructions with you, and drive you home after discharge or accompany you on public transport.
+The anesthesia and pain medication you receive will impair your driving and decision making abilities for about 24 hours.
+We require that you have a responsible adult drive you home or accompany you in a rideshare or taxi.

 We ask that you have a responsible adult supervise you for the first 24 hours after discharge.
 This person must be able to help you with your discharge instructions.
 We will call you the next day to follow up.
 If you experience any complications or adverse side effects, contact your doctor or call 911.

 Why do I need a COVID-19 test?